carbynestack/klyshko/klyshko-mp-spdz-cowgear/README.md

 git submodule update --init --recursive
 ```

+### Formatting

+The shell scripts provided as part of this repository *strive* to adhere to the
+formatting rules of the [Google Shell Style Guide][google-ssg].

 ### Building from Source

 You have to patch the MP-SPDZ codebase available in the `MP-SPDZ` folder with